Get equipment to help with daily living

 How to buy your own equipment

-If you want to buy your own equipment or pay for an Occupational Therapist to do an assessment in your home, phone Safe and Well on 01273 894 359.
+If you want to buy your own equipment, or pay for an Occupational Therapist to do an assessment in your home, visit the Safe and Well website or phone them on 01273 894 359.